 Buying your first home is a dream come true for many Canadians.
-In 2009, The Canadian Government developed the first-time homebuyer's tax credit to make that dream a little easier for many Canadians.
-If you are a prospective first-time home buyer in Canada, this article will give you the ins and outs of the first-time home buyer tax credit in Canada.
+In 2009, The Canadian Government developed the first-time homebuyer’s tax credit to make that dream a little easier for many Canadians.
+If you are a prospective first-time home buyer in Canada, this article will give you the ins and outs of this tax credit that you could be eligible for.

 The First-Time Home Buyer Tax Credit